 Interesting statistics about luggage problems with the airlines, last year air travel increased about 5% among air travelers, but complaints about baggage doubled.
 Roughly the airline industry mishandled about 6 out of every 1000 bags.
 That’s not too bad unless the bag that is lost belongs to you.
 The airlines have a higher stake now more than ever to ensure your luggage gets to you.
-The amount the airline has to pay you for your lost luggage has increased over the years, which has resulted in airlines struggling to find a better way to move and track luggage, but they still have to deal the majority of the time with an outdated system.
+The amount the airline has to pay you for your lost luggage has increased over the years, which has resulted in airlines struggling to find a better way to move and track luggage.

 The manner in which airlines move and track luggage has stayed the same for the last ten years or so.
-Except for a few airports that have placed electronic scanners throughout the baggage process, most airlines have no way to tell where your luggage is.
+Except for a few airports that have placed electronic scanners throughout the baggage process.
 What is on the horizon for the tracking of luggage is a new sophisticated system that tags bags with a radio transmitter that would allow the tracking of bags just like FedEx tracks a package.
 United Airlines has taken the first step in deploying more than 600 handheld scanners to track luggage.
 But until this technology is wide spread or other improvements are made in the luggage system, travelers must understand the process in which a bag is handled so they can take the necessary precautions to ensure their bags’ safe arrival.

 Four Most Common Reasons Why Luggage is Lost